Birmingham Yardley

 Birmingham Yardley is a constituency of part of the city of Birmingham represented in the House of Commons of the UK Parliament since 2015 by Jess Phillips of the Labour Party.

 Yardley Rural District was annexed to Birmingham under the 1911 Greater Birmingham Act.

+Constituency profile

+The seat lies within Birmingham to the east of the city centre.
+It includes the areas of Stechford, Yardley, Acocks Green, Sheldon and the industrial area of Tyseley.
+The western areas of the constituency around Small Heath and Tyseley are inner-city in character with mostly terraced houses, whilst the eastern parts are suburban with mostly detached or semi-detached housing.

+The constituency has high levels of deprivation and residents are less likely to be degree-educated or work in professional jobs compared to national averages.
+The constituency is ethnically diverse; 44% of residents are White, 41% are Asian (primarily Pakistani) and 6% are Black.
+Most of the constituency elected Liberal Democrat councillors at the most recent city council election in 2026, whilst two Reform UK councillors were elected, and one Green Party councillor.
+An estimated 57% of voters in the constituency supported leaving the European Union in the 2016 referendum, higher than the national figure of 52%.

 Boundaries

-1918–1950: The County Borough of Birmingham wards of Saltley, Small Heath, and Yardley.
+1918–1950: The County Borough of Birmingham wards of Saltley, Small Heath and Yardley.

-1950–1955: The County Borough of Birmingham wards of Acocks Green, and Yardley.
+1950–1955: The County Borough of Birmingham wards of Acocks Green and Yardley.

-1955–1983: The County Borough of Birmingham wards of Acocks Green, Sheldon, and Yardley.
+1955–1983: The County Borough of Birmingham wards of Acocks Green, Sheldon and Yardley.

-1983–1997: The City of Birmingham wards of Acocks Green, Sheldon, and Yardley (as they existed on 1 February 1983).
+1983–1997: The City of Birmingham wards of Acocks Green, Sheldon and Yardley (as they existed on 1 February 1983).

-1997–2010: The City of Birmingham wards of Acocks Green, Sheldon, and Yardley (as they existed on 1 June 1994).
+1997–2010: The City of Birmingham wards of Acocks Green, Sheldon and Yardley (as they existed on 1 June 1994).

 2010–2018: The City of Birmingham wards of Acocks Green, Sheldon, South Yardley, and Stechford and Yardley North.

 2018–2024: Following a local government boundary review, which did not effect the parliamentary boundaries, the contents of the constituency were as follows with effect from May 2018: